department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/va-health-care-and-other-insurance.md

 - If you delay signing up for Medicare Part B (coverage for doctors and outpatient services) and then need to sign up later because you lose your VA health care benefits or need more choice in care options, you’ll pay a penalty.
 This penalty gets bigger each year you delay signing up—and you’ll pay it every year for the rest of your life.
 - If you sign up for Medicare Part D (coverage for prescription drugs), you’ll be able to use it to get medicine from non-VA doctors and fill your prescriptions at your local pharmacy instead of through the VA mail order service.
 But you should know that VA prescription drug coverage is better than Medicare coverage—and there’s no penalty for delaying Medicare Part D, so you don’t have to sign up right away.

 ### If I'm signed up for VA health care, and I also have Medicare, what's covered by each?
-[UX/DESIGN NOTE: CONSIDER ACCORDION HERE]

 You’ll need to choose which benefits to use each time you receive care.